HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Reconfiguring the Database Connection
 -------------------------------------

-To re-configure only the database connection the database configuration information must be reset.
+To re-configure only the database connection the database configuration information must be reset by starting the tool with a **/d** switch parameter.
 To reset the configuration:

 	1. In Windows, go to **Start Menu > Run…**.

 	2. If you have installed the HLU Tool in the default location, at the prompt type:

-		``"C:\Program Files\HLU\HLU GIS Tool\" /d``
+		``"C:\Program Files\HLU\HLU GIS Tool\HluGisTool.exe" /d``

 	.. note::